Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers: Methods

 Three-week-old primary mixed neuronal cultures on glass slides were fixed in PBS with 4\% paraformaldehyde and 4\% sucrose for 8 minutes at $37^o$C. After washing three times with PBS containing 4\% sucrose, cells were permeabilized with 0.25\% Triton X-100 for 2 minutes.
 Blocking was performed in PBS with 3\% BSA and 0.1\% Triton X-100 for 1 hour at room temperature.
 Cultures were incubated overnight at $4^o$C with an anti-GFAP primary antibody (1:1000, \#ab7260), followed by three PBS washes.
 Secondary antibody incubation was conducted for 1 hour at room temperature using Alexa Fluor 568-conjugated anti-rabbit antibody (1:500, \#A-11011).
 After three PBS washes, samples were mounted on glass slides using Fluoromount-G solution (\#00-4958-02).

+\bmhead{Data availability} The data used in this study is available from the corresponding author upon reasonable request.

 \bmhead{Acknowledgements} We would like to express our sincere gratitude to Diana Legutko for preparing the Alexa Fluor 568-stained astrocyte samples, and to Anat Daniel for insightful discussions and comments about the experimental setup.
-We also acknowledge the support of the following funding agencies: Narodowe Centrum Nauki (grants 2023/49/N/ST7/04195 and 2022/47/B/ST7/03465); Fundacja na rzecz Nauki Polskiej (FIRST TEAM project POIR.04.04.00-00-3004/17-00); the European Regional Development Fund (POIR.04.04.00-00-3004/17-00); HORIZON EUROPE Marie Skłodowska-Curie Actions (FLORIN ID 101086142); and the French Government Scholarship for Ph.D.
-Cotutelle/Codirection.
+We want to acknowledge the support of the following funding agencies: Foundation for Polish Science (FIRST TEAM project FENG.02.02-IP.05-0253/23); Narodowe Centrum Nauki (grants 2023/49/N/ST7/04195 and 2022/47/B/ST7/03465); National Centre for Research and Development QuantERA II projects: QM3 (QuantERAII/02/QM3/03/2024) and EXTRASENS (QuantERAII/02/EXTRASENS/02/2024); HORIZON EUROPE Marie Skłodowska-Curie Actions (FLORIN ID 101086142); and the French Government Scholarship for Ph.D.
+Cotutelle/Codirection.`